Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 8.4.
 OSC

-Partiels offers the option of sending analysis track values via OSC (Open Sound Control) during playback.
+Partiels offers the option of sending analysis track values via OSC (Open Sound Control) during playback or when hovering over tracks and groups with the mouse with the keyboard modifier `⎇ Option` (Mac) or `Alt` (Linux/Windows).
 Information can be retrieved from other applications (such as PureData, Live, Reaper, etc.) for real-time sonification of results.

 Connection to the host is configured via the OSC property panel, accessible via the menu `Partiels → OSC Settings...` (Mac) or `Help → OSC Settings...` on (Linux/Windows), or by clicking on the OSC button ([Overview](#2-overview) **O**) in the center of the main interface header (when OSC is connected, button turns green.).